Let’s talk about auditory processing

 Our brains are incredible at changing, and with the right treatments, auditory processing abilities will improve.

 For children, auditory processing weaknesses can get in the way of social communication, speech and language development and classroom learning.
 Research tells us that childhood ear issues like glue ear can also lead to APD, especially a subtype called Spatial Processing Disorder (SPD).
-For adults, difficulties with auditory processing often means struggling in noisy environments, listening fatigue and difficulty communicating despite passing a hearing test or using hearing aids.
+For adults, difficulties with auditory processing often means struggling to hear in noisy environments, feeling very tired or fatigued from trying to listen, and frustration with everyday communication.
+These hearing problems occur despite passing a standard hearing test or audiogram.

 It is important to address auditory processing difficulties because good hearing has a protective effect on well-being.
-Hearing and processing sound easily helps social communication and reduces anxiety levels.
+Hearing and processing sound easily helps social communication and reduces stress and anxiety levels.

 How we can help